 Not accommodating for VAT on certain retailers means that your book could be priced higher than you intended for your promotion.
 If you’re running a BookBub Featured Deal, this means your book won’t be included in the daily deals email on the retailers where the price is higher.
 Since we want you to be able to reach the biggest audience possible, we recommend checking your book’s product pages on each of the retailers a couple days before your feature to make sure your ebook has been discounted to the correct price point, VAT included!

-2. Trying to run Countdown Deals in Canada and India
+2. Trying to run Countdown Deals in Canada and Australia

 One reason many Amazon-exclusive authors choose to run Countdown Deals is to maintain a 70% royalty rate on discounted ebook sales.
 But Amazon does not offer Countdown Deals in any regions other than the US and UK.
-This restriction can cause authors who include all regions in their BookBub promotions to unwittingly lower their royalty rate not just in Canada, Australia, and India, but also in the UK and US.
+This restriction can cause authors who include all regions in their BookBub promotions to unwittingly lower their royalty rate not just in Canada and Australia, but also in the UK and US.
 This leaves you with two options:

 Option #1: Discount in all foreign regions.
 If you’d like to include all international regions in your promotion, you’ll need to accept a 35% royalty rate across all regions on Amazon.
 This means you’ll sacrifice the higher royalty rates you’d get with a Countdown Deal, but you’ll be reaching readers in more than two markets.
 This is what we recommend if your goal is to increase readership across foreign regions.